University Of Delaware board members, who are keeping Biden's Senate records secret, have close ties to the former VP

 John Carney, the state's governor and another board member, has also donated more than $1,000 to Biden.

 Claire DeMatteis served as counsel to Biden.
-Since 2001, he has given over $16,000 to Democratic PACs, including Biden's, called Unite our States.
+Since 2001, she has given over $16,000 to Democratic PACs, including Biden's, called Unite our States.

 TIMELINE SHOWS MEDIA, DEMS TREATED KAVANAUGH MATTER VERY DIFFERENTLY